 Q: Are students who transfer to a HSED program counted as dropouts?

 A: No. For the purposes of the dropout rate, students who enter a HSED program not run by a Colorado school district are counted as transfers and not as dropouts.
 However, these students will negatively affect the graduation rate for the district, school, and cohort they last attended, because they will be added to the graduation base (or graduation rate denominator) whether they receive a HSED certificate or not.

 Q: How valid are Colorado's dropout rates?

 A: The Colorado Department of Education provides definitions, guidelines, and training regarding the proper procedures for identifying and reporting dropout statistics.
 The data are edited and screened upon receipt and a summary document with the calculated rates is returned to the district for verification.
 In submitting the data to the state, each superintendent signs an assurance that the district has followed the required procedures.

-Q: How are dropout data reported?
+Q: How is dropout data reported?

 A: Dropout data is reported annually to the Department by Colorado school districts.
 Dropout data is collected for grades 7-12, by school building and by district.
 Data is reported separately by gender, ethnicity/race, Instructional Program Service Type, and grade level of students.
 See the Student End of Year data collection website for more information about dropout data reporting.